 At Communities In Schools, we work directly inside K-12 schools to build relationships that empower students to stay in school and succeed in life.
 We take an active voice in policy discussions to ensure that lawmakers prioritize strategies, like Integrated Student Supports, that can decrease dropout rates, increase graduation rates, tackle chronic absenteeism and increase the number of students graduating ready for college.

 We know that children in poverty require a network of support to overcome the adult-sized challenges they face.
-But in this extremely tight budget year, even those policymakers who have been avid supporters of these programs in the past may feel stressed by other funding priorities.
+But in an extremely tight budget year, even those policymakers who have been avid supporters of these programs in the past may feel stressed by other funding priorities.

 As the nation's largest provider of Integrated Student Supports, we know from experience and from independent research results that when delivered with quality, these programs effectively improve academic outcomes for kids in school.